-- If crop damage is initially discovered during harvest, you must notify your agent immediately and leave representative samples of the unharvested crop at least 10 feet wide and extending the entire length of the field. - If you expect a revenue loss on the unit, you must give notice no later than 45 days after the harvest price is released. - You must also give notice before harvesting for silage any acreage that was insured as grain.
+- If crop damage is initially discovered during harvest, you must notify your agent immediately and leave representative samples of the unharvested crop at least 10 feet wide and the entire length of the field. - If you expect a revenue loss on the unit, you must give notice no later than 45 days after the harvest price is released.